A Strategic Governance Framework for Executive Decision-Making

 3. Decision-Support Mechanisms

-Executives need structured trade-off visibility — not raw data streams.
+Executives need structured trade-off visibility, not raw data streams.

 4. Integrated Data Layer

-A consolidated executive view integrating finance, HR, operations, and technology signals into coherent metrics.
+A consolidated executive view integrates finance, HR, operations, and technology signals into coherent metrics.
+Fragmented reporting undermines authority.

 5. Enforcement and Exception Management

-Standards lifecycle management, deviation logging, audit traceability, and remediation workflows that prevent uncontrolled drift.
+Standards lifecycle management, deviation logging, audit traceability, and remediation workflows prevent uncontrolled drift.
+Governance must be enforceable, not advisory.

 What This Enables at the Executive Level